callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ### 1. License Server Integration

-Because Docker containers don't support local hardware-based license activations, you must use **Callas License Servers** via environment variables:
+Because Docker containers don't support local hardware-based license activations, you must use an OEM license or a  **Callas License Servers** via environment variables:

+> **Note:** the C sample modification only works for the case when a license server is to be used.
+It is not needed (and not working) for OEM licensing

 - `CALLAS_LICENSESERVER_URLS`:
   One or more license server IPs or hostnames, separated by semicolons.